olegnn/react-shopping-cart/README.md

     getLocalization={(...args) => getLocalization(mergedEnCartLocalization, 'en', ...args)}
   />
 ```
-Generally, getLocalization is just a function which accepts id and params(optional) and returns string,
-based on received arguments.
-For built-in getLocalization func you may write your translation for default statements as a string or object in format { component : Function | string, text : string, props? : object }
+For built-in getLocalization function you may write your translation for default statements as a string or object in format { component : Function | string, text : string, props? : object }.
+Because all components are pure, in order to relocalize your components, you should pass new getLocalization function, not old with changed scope.

 __Localization__ default ids and params bindings:
 - __cart:__